stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 The `json_key` annotation can only be used for [generic rest devices](/doc/thingpedia-device-with-zero-code.md#generic-rest).
 It specifies the corresponding field name from the returned JSON for the parameter.
 If the parameter name is the same with the field name, this annotation can be omitted.

+### `string_values`
+- Type: implementation annotation
+- Required: no
+- Value type: String

+The `string_values` annotation specifies the dataset of example values for the parameter.
+This can only be used for parameters of type String or Entity (hashtags, user names, etc).
+See [Available String Datasets](/thingpedia/strings) for a list of available datasets.
+You should upload your own dataset in order to get the best natural language support, and the name of the dataset should be `<device-id>:<param-name>`.

 ## Dataset annotations
 ### `utterances`